Contact: David Ward, Ph.D., Provost

-The granting of honors at commencement is based upon the entire academic record achieved by the student at Wilkes University.
-Transfer students must have completed a minimum of 60 credits at Wilkes to be eligible to be considered for honors.
+The granting of degree honors at commencement is based upon the entire academic record achieved by the student at Wilkes University.
+Transfer students must have completed a minimum of 60 credits at Wilkes to be eligible to be considered for degree honors.

 Requirements for Degree Honors are: